-In my neuroscience research, I try to understand how the nervous system processes somatosensory information and controls movement.
+In my neuroscience research, I try to understand how the nervous system processes somatosensory information and controls movement, with a particular focus on the hand.

-Think about how you use your hands to interact with things in your daily life—typing, playing with lego, picking your nose, or prepping food.
-They all require you to process incoming sensory information from your hand and to carefully control individual fingers.
+Typing; playing with lego; prepping food—these all require you to quickly process incoming sensory information from your hand while simultaneouslty controlling your fingers.
 And yet, these movements often feel effortless.
 Why?
-How does the nervous system achieve such elegant control of the hands?
+How do we achieve such elegant control of the hands?

-To study this, I use functional MRI to measure distributed patterns of brain activity while participants perform hand movements or experience stimulation delivered to the hand.
+To study this, I measure distributed patterns of brain activity while people perform hand movements or experience stimulation delivered to the hand.
 I then interrogate these brain activity patterns using a Bayesian approach to explore:

 We used a custom-built device to deliver tactile stimulation to each fingertip independently.
 Using a family of computational models, we found that brain activity patterns in the primary somatosensory cortex became increasingly complex as more fingers were simultaneously stimulated, suggesting that sensory inputs from multiple fingers are integrated in unique ways depending on the pattern of stimulation.